Hawkynt/Randomizer/Readme.md

 [^4]: [Randogram](https://www.pcg-random.org/posts/visualizing-the-heart-of-some-prngs.html)

 Those are powerful visualization tools used to detect patterns or flaws in the output of RNGs.
 They provide a 2D representation of the state space, offering an intuitive way to assess the randomness of an RNG's output.
 By visualizing the output in this manner, we can quickly identify regularities or anomalies that might not be apparent through numerical analysis alone.
+Randograms extract distinct bits from different parts of the output value and convert them into (x, y) coordinates, using pixel intensity to represent occurrence frequency.

+We can select bits using:

+* Groups of adjacent bits
+* Groups of bits from opposite halves of the output
+* Groups of bits from the start and their reverse from the end
+* Interleaved groups of bits
+* Bits from two consecutive outputs of the RNG

 ##### Visualizing 64-Bit Output with 256x256 Randograms